 - Trucks may be overloaded when filled with wood.
 Check the owner’s manual for your vehicle to see what load weight the truck can safely haul.

-Horse Day-Riding Permit is required for each trailer entering Land Between the Lakes for the purposes of riding horses for one day only ($10).
+Horse Day Use Riding Permit is required for each trailer entering Land Between the Lakes for the purposes of riding horses for one day only ($10).
 Get your permit online or at the Wranglers Gatehouse.

-Annual Horse Trailer Permits are available at Wranglers Campground only and expire February 28 ($100).
+Annual Horse Trailer Permits are available at Wranglers Campground only ($100).
+Annual permits are valid January 1 - December 31.

 1 to 3-day Permit: $20; 1-3 consecutive days from date of purchase

-To hunt deer with firearms, hunters must apply during the month of July and be drawn for a quota deer hunt permit.
+- To hunt deer with firearms, hunters must apply during the month of July and be drawn for a quota deer hunt permit.
 To hunt during the first several days of spring turkey season, hunters must apply during February and be drawn for a quota turkey hunt permit.
+Quota Hunt Online Application: $10 fee.

 As a steward of the national forests, the Forest Service has a duty to minimize resource impacts on national forest system lands.
 Large group gatherings in the national forests have significant adverse impacts on forest resources, public health and safety, and the ability of the agency to allocate space in the face of increasing constraints on the use of national forest system land.
 A permit system allows the agency to address these problems more expeditiously, more effectively, and more equitably.